 Looking at all these metrics side by side with sales KPIs for each rep will give you insight into where you ought to dig deeper to enable sales team to be more effective.
 Perhaps it’s the content of the emails that need updating or the calls should be made at more optimal times.

-Our recent Salesforce Usage 2017 Report reveals that only one in four salespeople believe they are using Salesforce to its full potential, even though four out of five Salespeople find Sales Cloud to be imperative to achieving their revenue targets.
+Our recent Salesforce Usage 2017 Report reveals that only one in four salespeople believe they are using Salesforce to its full potential, and have accurate Salesforce data, even though four out of five Salespeople find Sales Cloud to be imperative to achieving their revenue targets.
 You want your account executives focusing on the things that matter such as monitoring Accounts and Opportunities at risk via Salesforce Dashboards, not spending time on monotonous tasks such as logging emails, shifting through their inboxes for leads, or maintaining accurate Salesforce data.

 In order to effectively measure these sales activities against KPIs, you must store and maintain accurate Salesforce data in the first place.
 To learn how Ebsta can help you achieve data integrity and eliminate manual contact management and activity logging, book a free demo.